nhsbsa/nhsbsa-asc-tfrs-design-history/app/posts/claims/2026-06-01-bank-details-org.md

 Spreadsheets:
 1. Spreadsheet of bank details entered by orgs exported out of the service weekly
-2. Spreadsheet QA's do the checks and record the results and if any further details are required from the org
+2. Spreadsheet QA's do the checks from and record any results and communications into, along with any further details required from the org
 3. Spreadsheet processors check for verification result

 This creates several problems: